John W. Springer: Early life and education

-He attended public schools and Whipple Academy.
-He attended Illinois College for one year before enrolling at Asbury College in Indiana (now DePauw University).
-He graduated in 1878 with a Bachelor of Arts degree.
-He was a member of Phi Kappa Psi.
-At Asbury, he was trained in public speaking and debate.
-He provided an address to his graduating class on statesmanship.
-He took a trip aboard following graduation.
-He then studied the law and was admitted to the bar in Illinois in 1880.
+He attended the local public schools and the Whipple Academy.
+He later attended the nearby Illinois College in Jacksonville for one year before enrolling at old Asbury College next-door further to the east in Indiana (now DePauw University).
+He graduated in 1878 with a Bachelor of Arts academic degree.
+He was a member of Phi Kappa Psi fraternity Society.
+At Asbury, he was trained in declamation, public speaking and debate.
+He provided an address to his graduating class at Asbury College on statesmanship.
+He took a trip overseas and toured aboard following his graduation.
+He then studied the law and was admitted to the bar to practice law in Illinois in 1880.